jdkandersson/OpenAlchemy/docs/source/index.rst

 How Does It Work?
 -----------------

-Given a name for a schema, *OpenAPI-SQLAlchemy* looks for that schema in the schemas section of the specification.
+Given a name for a schema, *OpenAlchemy* looks for that schema in the schemas section of the specification.
 The schema must have the *x-tablename* property which defines the name of the table.
 The schema is required to be an *object*.
 For each *property* of the schema, a column is generated for the